1988 Paris–Roubaix

 The 1988 Paris–Roubaix was the 86th edition of the Paris–Roubaix cycle race and was held on 10 April 1988.
 The race started in Compiègne and finished in Roubaix.
 The race was won by Dirk Demol of the AD Renting team.
+Second place rider Thomas Wegmüller was impeded in his final sprint finish because a plastic bag became entangled in his gears.